yonas-fsaha/Tic-Tac-Toe-game-with-js/README.md

 ## Installation

-To use the Tic-Tac-Toe game project, simply clone this repository to your local machine or download the project files
+To use the Tic-Tac-Toe game project, simply clone this repository to your local machine or download the project